copilot-emacs/copilot.el/readme.md

 **Warning:** This plugin is unofficial and based on binaries provided by [copilot.vim](https://github.com/github/copilot.vim).

-**Warning:** This plugin is under development.
-The name of commands and variables may change in the future.

 **Note:** You need access to Copilot technical preview to use this plugin.

 ## Installation